 For more detailed instructions, click here.

 We think AmneziaVPN is the easiest client for connecting and setting up a VPN.
-OpenVPN Connect is another popular option that many people know about thanks to the reliable OpenVPN protocol.
+OpenVPN Connect is another popular option that many people know about, thanks to the reliable OpenVPN protocol.
 You can also think about other ways to set up a VPN, like using the command line, built-in features, or other applications.

-Setting up VPN via the command line may vary in complexity from operating system to operating system.
+Setting up a VPN via the command line may vary in complexity from operating system to operating system.
 However, it may be necessary if you have some technical knowledge.

 When it comes to macOS, the setup is pretty similar to Linux systems.
 You can use the built-in support for various VPN protocols in macOS, and you can also use the "networksetup" command to set up VPN connections.

-As a general rule, if you know your way around the command line and have a basic grasp of networks, setting up a VPN connection in Linux (and other distributions), Windows, or macOS is pretty straightforward.
+As a general rule, if you know your way around the command line and have a basic grasp of networks, setting up a VPN connection in Linux (and other distributions), Windows or macOS is pretty straightforward.

 Get the most out of your budget with our affordable, efficient VPS solutions.
 Fast NVMe, 30+ countries, managed and unmanaged VPS.